Add a chatbot to Microsoft Teams from within the Teams app

 Prerequisites

-Customize bot's appearance in Microsoft Teams
+Customize the bot's appearance in Microsoft Teams

-Providing the right description and appearance for the bot before making it available to other users is important, as it educates them on what the bot's purpose is and its branding (when applicable).
+Providing the right description and appearance for the bot before making it available to other users is important as it educates them on what the bot's purpose is and its branding, when applicable.

-You can make changes to the icon, background color, and descriptions.
+You can make changes to the icon, background color, and descriptions

 Important

-3. Select More to add additional information:
+4. Select More to add additional information:

 • Developer name